Shadowblades746/Maths-Millionaire/README.md

 #### -funds-

-The fiat bank has functions that deposit, withdraw, check balance, add interest and save balance which each do what they do by going into a csv file and changing the numbers.
+**Desktop Version (project.py):** The fiat bank has functions that deposit, withdraw, check balance, add interest and save balance which each do what they do by going into a csv file and changing the numbers.
 The blockchain and wallet both inherit from this class but save into a different csv file.

+**Website Version (game.py):** The fiat bank has functions that deposit, withdraw, check balance, add interest and save balance which each do what they do by using browser localStorage to persist data.
+The blockchain and wallet both use the same approach but save into different localStorage keys.

 #### -money market-